 We know that not everyone will be entirely comfortable with using an estate agent that doesn’t charge for their service.
 We get that.
 But, if this is you, you need to seriously consider why you feel this way.

-It ticks all of the boxes in terms of what’s included, certainly when compared to other online estate agents.
-All of the paid extras are optional and are the same kinds of things any other agent will try and sell you too.
+It ticks most of the boxes in terms of what’s included, certainly when compared to other online estate agents.
+All of the paid extras are optional and many are the same kinds of things any other agent will try and sell you too.
 Plus, the cost of these extras is on par with other agents too.